Early Childhood Care Conference 2018

 "Excellent presentation, materials, examples, and the take homes were great!
 FABULOUS!" - 2017 attendee

-Katy Smith will present "It's Play Time: The Essential Role of Play in Early Childhood and Beyond."
-The whole world seems to be shining a spotlight on early childhood settings looking for proof that the investment has been a good one.
-Practitioners are wondering about the role of play and how to articulate how important it is to children.
+In her keynote, she will talk about early childhood settings as the whole world seems to be looking for proof that the investment has been a good one.
+Practitioners are wondering about the role of play and how to articulate its importance to children.
 This course will give you a narrative steeped in research to share with colleagues,parents, and policy makers as you advocate for play.

-This year the full-day conference will feature keynote speaker Dr. Dipesh Navsaria, a pediatrician, who will share his message about the impact of screen time in young children.
-Dr. Navsaria blends the roles of physician, occasional children's librarian, educator, public health professional and child health advocate.
+This year the full-day conference will feature keynote speaker Dr. Dipesh Navsaria, MPH, MSLIS, MD, a pediatrician working in the public interest.
+He blends the roles of physician, occasional children's librarian, educator, public health professional and child health advocate.
+With graduate degrees in public health, children’s librarianship, physician assistant studies, and medicine, he brings a unique combination of interests and experience together.